Which of the following is an example of passive transport? | Channels for Pearson+

 1

-Begin by understanding the concept of passive transport.
-Passive transport is the movement of substances across cell membranes without the need for energy input from the cell.
-It relies on the concentration gradient, moving substances from areas of higher concentration to areas of lower concentration.
+Understand the concept of passive transport: Passive transport is the movement of molecules across a cell membrane without the need for energy input from the cell.
+It relies on the concentration gradient, moving substances from an area of higher concentration to an area of lower concentration.

-Identify the different types of passive transport.
-The main types include diffusion, osmosis, and facilitated diffusion.
-These processes do not require cellular energy (ATP) and occur naturally due to the kinetic energy of molecules.
+Identify the types of passive transport: The main types of passive transport include diffusion, osmosis, and facilitated diffusion.
+These processes do not require cellular energy (ATP).

-Examine the options provided in the problem.
-Endocytosis and exocytosis are forms of active transport, which require energy to move substances into or out of the cell.
-Active transport moves substances against their concentration gradient, which is not characteristic of passive transport.
+Examine the given options: The options provided are diffusion, active transport, exocytosis, and endocytosis.
+Recall that active transport, exocytosis, and endocytosis require energy and are not passive processes.

-Focus on diffusion as the correct example of passive transport.
-Diffusion is the process by which molecules spread from areas of high concentration to areas of low concentration until equilibrium is reached.
-It is a fundamental passive transport mechanism.
+Focus on diffusion: Diffusion is a type of passive transport where molecules move from an area of higher concentration to an area of lower concentration until equilibrium is reached.
+It does not require energy and occurs naturally due to the random movement of particles.

 Watch next